Thermal Interface Materials

 Efficient heat removal is a crucial issue for progress in the electronics industry

 There is an escalation of power density in electronic devices.
 The main driver for developing superior thermal interface materials (TIMs) is the need for greater thermal flux from heat sensitive components.
 This ensures better performance, longer lifetime and better reliability of the device.

 Read more about the principles of TIM in our technology section.

-The TIM types that can currently be realized with the CondAlign technology are elastomeric pads and PSA tapes.
-These types together represent between 50 and 55% of the current global TIM market, which is estimated to reach approximately 3 B$ in 2025 (IDTechEx, 2016).
+CondAlign technology can currently be realized with elastomeric pads and PSA tapes.
+Together, these TIM types represent more than 50% of the current global TIM market, which is estimated to reach approximately 3 B$ in 2025 (IDTechEx, 2016).

 With our technology we can achieve the same thermal conductivity in a given material with significant reduction of filler particles.
 Alternatively, we can achieve larger thermal conductivity with the same particle loading.
 Both compared to materials with randomly distributed particles.
 The advantages of this are:

 - Reduced cost through reduced use of heat conductive particles.

 - Reduced negative impact of high particle loading on the material performance and mechanical properties, e.g. hard, brittle, stiff, reduced transparency.